Soundnode/soundnode-app/README.md

 ## Contributors

-Thanks to all [contributors](https://github.com/Soundnode/soundnode-app/graphs/contributors) that are helping or have help make Soundnode better.
+Thanks to all [contributors](https://github.com/Soundnode/soundnode-app/graphs/contributors) that are helping or helped making Soundnode better.

 ## License